srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 The logic behind is as follows:
 A cell's output can be regarded as its distance or closeness to being the target cell.
 I.e. the higher a cell's output the more likely the index of this cell represents the desired target output.
-Since the target output as provided via a binary vector, its value is always 1.
+Since the target output is provided via a binary vector, its value is always 1.
 Thus the closer the cell output is to 1 the closer this cell is to the target output.